- Shipping and Delivery

 - Reviews (0)

-Lovely pair of Hadendoa spears (19th century), Sudan expeditionary force 1896-1898.
+Lovely pair of Hadendoa arrows (19th century), Sudan expeditionary force 1896-1898.
 Length with original shafts: 51 inches and 47 inches.
 Nice twisted shaft head.

 The Beja people were one of several broad multi-tribal groupings supporting the Mahdi, and were divided into three tribes, Haddendowa, Halanga , Amarar beni Aamer Habab tribe and Bishariyyin.
 All of these are semi-nomadic and inhabit the Sudan’s Red Sea Hills, Libyan Desert, and southern Egypt.
 The Beja provided a large number of warriors to the Mahdist forces.
 They were armed with swords and spears and some of them carried breech-loaded rifles which had been captured from the Egyptian forces, and some of them had acquired military experience in the Egyptian army.